 Women's Support Group

 In 1991, Mount Sinai Hospital invited women in the New York region who had sustained any kind of brain injury to attend a meeting to assess whether women's issues after brain injury were the same or distinct from those of men.
-(By “brain injury” we mean traumatic brain injury, stroke, aneurysm, AVM or anoxia).
 A standing-room-only group gave voice to issues too often shared in isolation, concluding that many of the challenges that women face after brain injury are different from those of men and are often unheard and under-served.
 The Women's Support Group (WSG) at Mount Sinai began that night.

 I was lucky enough to be in the room on that auspicious day.
 I had survived a hemorrhage from an arterial venous malformation and brain surgery in 1990, and in 1996 I joined the Brain Injury Research Center of Mount Sinai.

-More than two decades after the WSG started, our monthly meeting still provides a place where women freely express challenges they experience after brain injury, learn strategies to compensate for them, discuss cognitive and emotional changes, and receive information about progress in the field of brain injury treatment and research.
-I co-lead the group with a postdoctoral fellow in neuropsychology, with expertise in brain injury.
+More than two decades after the WSG started, our monthly meeting still provides a place where women freely express challenges they experience after brain injury, learn compensatory strategies, discuss cognitive and emotional changes and receive information about progress in the field of brain injury treatment and research.
+I currently serve as a volunteer assistant to the group.
+Each WSG meeting is co-led by two postdoctoral fellows in neuropsychology, with expertise in brain injury.

-In the Mount Sinai WSG, we often cover one or more of "The Big Five" issues resulting from brain injuries:
+The Mount Sinai WSG is open to women with a history of traumatic brain injury, cerebral hemorrhage, stroke, brain cancer, brain surgery, or any type of neurological damage.
+We often cover one or more of "The Big Five" issues resulting from brain injuries:

 - Memory impairment